 Here you have the guarantee that all the products are fresh since they are grown by the people who run the food stalls, which iconic color is white.

 Shirakawa-go is a scenic village located in far northern Gifu Prefecture, in the middle of Hida mountains and it was declared a UNESCO World Heritage Site in 1995.
+It is twinned with Alberobello, Apulia, Italy, since March 3, 2005.
 As per Takayama, thanks to its isolated position, Shirakawa-go preserved its rural charm, traditions and natural environment.

 It is renowed for its Gassho-Tsukuri farmhouses and some of them date back more than 250 years ago.